PyPSA

 • To discuss with other PyPSA users, organise projects, share news, and get in touch with the community you can use the Discord server.

-• For bugs and feature requests, please use the PyPSA Github Issues page.
+• For bugs and feature requests, please open an issue.

-• For troubleshooting, please check the troubleshooting in the documentation.
+• For troubleshooting and support, please check the troubleshooting and support sectionsin the documentation.

-Detailed guidelines can be found in the Contributing section of our documentation.
+Detailed guidelines can be found in the Contributing guidelines of our documentation.

 Code of Conduct